hackforla/accessibility/docs/known-issues-and-solutions/solutions-index/test-file.md

 <!-- Author Instructions: when including markdown images, ensure they are responsive by specifying EITHER width OR height.
 Do not provide both. -->

 ???
 Info "1.
-[Descriptive Title for Screenshot Set 1]"
+Descriptive Title for Screenshot Set 1"

     Description/text for image